Letter From The Chairman

 The University Club, steeped in its own history, made careful acknowledgement of the games beginnings, most notable through its name, “Tewaaraton,” the word given by the Mohawk Nation of the Iroquois Confederacy to the sport we now call lacrosse.
 Since its founding, the Award has been endorsed by the Mohawk Nation Council of Elders and US Lacrosse, meaningful validation from the authorities of both the native era and modern era.

-This spring, we will present our 6th annual Tewaaraton Legends Awards to Frank Urso, University of Maryland and Candace Finn Rocha, Penn State University.
-Rocha is the first female Legends Award recipient.
-We then present The Spirit of Tewaaraton Award to Tina Sloan Green.
+This spring, we will present our 7th annual Tewaaraton Legends Awards to Peter Cramblet, Army West Point and Cherie Greer Brown, University of Virginia.
+We then present The Spirit of Tewaaraton Award to the family of the 2017 recipient, George Boiardi.

 We hope to have you join us on June 2 and hope you will continue to follow the news leading up to the event here on Tewaaraton.com.